 - find a doctor willing to take you

-- now simply OBSERVE because there are strict rules against touching patients.
+- OBSERVE because there are strict rules against touching patients.
 Believe me, the doctors feel your frustration, there is so much they want you to do but their hands are tied because of the rules.
 Unfortunately, many residency programs have written on their descriptions that they do not count observerships as clinical experience.

 - In Ontario – Queens Graduate Diploma in Medical Sciences

 - I met with many people who have graduated from this program and matched!
 This program is getting quite popular and becoming competitive to get into.
 It is expensive but you do get clinical hands on experience, working one-on-one with patients within the clinic setting at Queen’s!

 - In British Columbia you can be a clinical trainee/observer.

 - College of Physicians and Surgeons of British Columbia: Clinical observer information for IMGs